A MENIN INHIBITOR STUDY

 ABOUT KOMET-001

-The goal of the Phase 2 registration-enabling expansion is to further evaluate the anti-tumor activity and tolerability of ziftomenib in patients with NPM1-mutant (NPM1-m) relapsed or refractory (R/R) acute myeloid leukemia (AML).
+The goal of the Phase 2 registration-enabling expansion is to assess evidence of clinical activity, safety, and tolerability of ziftomenib in patients with relapsed or refractory (R/R) NPM1-mutant (NPM1-m) acute myeloid leukemia (AML).

 ABOUT ZIFTOMENIB